miquelroq/CHECKapp/README.md

 # Alarm-doc

-*Project developed in the Summer Course "IoT apps in the health field" by IPV, supported by a research schoolarship of the FCT.*
+*Project developed in the Summer Course "IoT apps in the health field" by IPV, supported by a research schoolarship by FCT.*

 ## POST IT NOTES